bitpesa/api-documentation/transaction-flow.md

 }
 ```

-As shown the response contains a lot of information, the most importants are the following:
+As shown the response contains a lot of information, the most important are the following:

 ### id

-The ID if the transaction
+The ID of the transaction

 ### state